HTTPArchive/almanac.httparchive.org/src/content/en/2022/javascript.md

   )
 }}

 As was the case last year, this year marks yet another increase in the amount of JavaScript shipped to browsers.
-[From 2021](../../2021/javascript#how-much-javascript-do-we-load) to 2022, an increase of 8% for mobile devices was observed, whereas desktop devices saw an increase of 10%.
+[From 2021](../2021/javascript#how-much-javascript-do-we-load) to 2022, an increase of 8% for mobile devices was observed, whereas desktop devices saw an increase of 10%.
 While this increase is less steep than in previous years, it's nonetheless the continuation of a concerning trend.
-While device capabilities continue to improve, the fact remains that more JavaScript equates to more strain on a device's resources.
+While device capabilities continue to improve, not every one is running the latest device.
+The fact remains that more JavaScript equates to more strain on a device's resources.

 {{ figure_markup(
     image="unused-js.png",